-A new contest with more prizes and connections and winning scripts read by and/or pitched to Circle of Confusion literary manager, writer/show developer at Blackpills, Innovative Artists, TV agent at WME and more to be added.
+A contest with more prizes and connections and winning scripts read by and/or pitched to CIRCLE OF CONFUSION literary manager, writer/show developer at BLACKPILLS, Innovative Artists, TV manager at The Cartel and more to be added.

 Winning Feature script table read in Chicago with SAG/AFTRA, AEA and top-improv talent.
-April 20th during Chicago Script Days.
+Chicago Script Days (Winter).

 TV Pilot Script Winner: Table Read.
 Chicago with SAG/AFTRA, AEA and top-improv talent.
-April 20th during Chicago Script Days.
+May 18th during Chicago Script Days (Winter).